cis241-gvsu/w25-classmaterial/minilabs/minilab15.md

-## Minilab 14
+## Minilab 15

-This minilab's goal s for you to become more comfortable using pointers.
+This minilab's goal is for you to become more comfortable using pointers.

 Specifically, in this minilab we are going